 Pulling the materials together to tell this story has been challenging.
 Much has vanished due to demolition, fire, and decay.
 But to provide visual context, displayed here are original building fragments restored to their original appearance and colors.
 In cases where fire and decay left only fragments and shards, cutting-edge technologies have been deployed to make the shattered designs whole again.

 Curated by Tim Samuelson, Chicago’s cultural historian.

-Browse our Museum Store for Wright-inspired items - which make a great holiday gift!
+Browse our Museum Store for Wright-inspired gift items.

 In partnership with the Elmhurst History Museum and their complementary exhibition, Frank Lloyd Wright: Architecture of the Interior October 23 - December 20.